maiaheffernan/maiaheffernan.github.io/_posts/2026-06-02-First-look-data-from-telemetry-and-more.md

 This is a look at some initial plots from that deployment.
 Note that this data has only been **LIGHTLY QC'd**, so this is just to get an idea at general trends.
 The SWIFT data is from telemetry pulls form the beginning of the deployment until now.
 I also have some plots from the ADCP transecting and CTD tow-yo casting at the bottom of this document.

+I have also not had much time to really dig into these yet, so I am including them here just to have one spot where everything is so I can reference it later.

+The main points here are that there is a pretty clear signal in the SWIFT data when fronts come through Penn Cove-- there is a drop in salinity, a jump in temperature, and a chang ein disolved oxygen at the surface.
+Often the dissolved oxygen increases with these fronts.
+Looking at the wind speed with Alex, the initial hypothesis is that the frontal water that is coming in has more surface oxygen because the greater fetch in Saratoga Passage creates waves which drasticaly increases the amount of DO in the surface layer of the water.
+Note that the CT and oxygen optodes sit at around 0.2m in the water column.

 ## Telemetry findings